lhedeby/sparv/README.md

 ## Installation

-The easiset way to install sparv is to build [Rust](https://www.rust-lang.org/)
+To get started with sparv you can either download the binaries from the release or build it yourself with [Rust](https://www.rust-lang.org/)

 ```
     git clone https://github.com/lhedeby/sparv